junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 - DTS-X extends DTS-HD and is fully compatible. (consumer version introduced 2015)
 - Auro-3D embeds height channels within PCM, in a compatible manner. (introduced 2010)

 These are the 3 contenders for 3D sound in the Home Theater arena.
 They are compatible with previous BD formats.
 The main purpose of the new formats is to store height.
-A secondary purpose of some is to be scalable to high speaker counts in a bitrate-efficient way, wether through the codec, or decoder.
+A secondary purpose of some is to be scalable to high speaker counts in a bitrate-efficient way, wether through the authoring with objects in the codec, or decoder.

 Consumer Atmos has a legacy core + extension structure, to maintain compatibility with legacy devices.
 If you have no Atmos decoder, you get the legacy 5.1/7.1 presentation.
 If you have a Atmos decoder, the legacy 5.1/7.1 presentation disappears & you get the 3D Atmos presentation after a reconstruction process of 12-16 objects.
 DTS-X with legacy DTS-HD & DTS core functions in a similar way.
 Cinema versions of these codecs have more objects, but for home, the objects are reduced to a more managable number.

 Since Auro-3D is backwards compatible with PCM, it has a legacy 5.1/7.1 PCM stream for older devices, and the 3D presentation is stored in the lower 6-8 bits of 24bit PCM.
 A Auro-3D decoder uses the lower bits to create a 3D presentation.

 ## General